Skip to content

 3. Aider pair-programming

-The Nous agents build upon the fantastic project Aider, providing additional layers above it for more autonomous use cases.
+The Sophia agents build upon the fantastic project Aider, providing additional layers above it for more autonomous use cases.

 Code Editing Agent